-Unless otherwise provided for under RCW 42, the following are exempt from public inspection and copying and shall not be released by the Employer except as necessary to comply with the provisions of this Agreement:
+-tThe following are exempt from public inspection and copying and shall not be released by the Employer except as necessary to comply-with the provisions of this Agreement:

-The residential addresses, residential telephone numbers, personal wireless telephone numbers, personal electronic mail addresses, social security numbers, and emergency contact information of individual provider home care workers as defined in RCW 74.39A.240 and the names, dates of birth, residential addresses, residential telephone numbers, personal wireless telephone numbers, personal electronic mail addresses, social security numbers, and emergency contact information of dependents of individual provider home care workers as defined in RCW 74.39A.240, which may be held by the Employer in personnel records, public employment related records, or volunteer rosters, or are included in any mailing list of individual provider home care workers as defined in RCW 74.39A.240.
+The names residential addresses, GPS coordinates, residential telephone numbers, personal wireless telephone numbers, personal electronic mail addresses, social security numbers, driver's license numbers, and emergency contact information, and of individual provider home care workers as defined in RCW 74.39A.240 and the names, dates of birth, residential addresses, residential telephone numbers, personal vireless telephone numbers, personal electronic mail addresses, residential telephone numbers, personal vireless telephone numbers, personal electronic mail addresses, social security numbers, and emergency contact information of dependents of individual provider home care workers as defined in RCW 74.39A.240, of any employee covered by this Agreement that which may be held by the Employer, in personnel records, public employment related records, or volunteer rosters, or are included in any mailing list of individual provider home care workers as defined in RCW 74.39A.240.

-The State will notify the Union of third-party requests for lists of private information subject to this provision.
+The State Employer will notify the Union within ten (10) calendar days of third party requests for lists of private information subject to this provision.
+If the Employer believes it must provide a list to a third party because it is necessary to comply with this Agreement.